olson-sean-k/nym/README.md

 Substitutions follow capture identifiers beginning with a question mark `?` and followed by a prefix, a postfix, and an alternative separated by colons `:`.
-For example, `{#1?:-:}` is replaced by the matching text of the first capture and a postfixed character "-" if the capture is non-empty and is replaced with an empty string otherwise. `{#1?::unknown}` is replaced by the text "unkown" if the capture is empty.
+For example, `{#1?:-:}` is replaced by the matching text of the first capture and a postfixed `-` if the capture is non-empty and is replaced with an empty string otherwise. `{#1?::unknown}` is replaced by `unknown` if the capture is empty.

 Properties include source file metadata in the destination path and are specified following an exclamation `!`.
 Properties are case insensitive.